-For late submissions up to 7 days, your mark is usually capped at 40%.
-After 7 days, a mark of 0% will be recorded.
+For late submissions up to 2 working days, your mark is usually capped at 40%.
+After 2 working days, a mark of 0% will be recorded.
 If your EAC request is approved, marks are not deducted and your assessment will be marked in the usual way.